thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-call-quick-reference.md

 * [SendRawTransaction](core-api-ref-remote-procedure-calls-raw-transactions#sendrawtransaction): validates a transaction and broadcasts it to the peer-to-peer network. _Updated in Dash Core 0.15.0_
 * [SignRawTransactionWithKey](core-api-ref-remote-procedure-calls-raw-transactions#signrawtransactionwithkey): signs a transaction in the serialized transaction format using private keys provided in the call. **_New in Dash Core 0.17.0_**
 * [TestMempoolAccept](core-api-ref-remote-procedure-calls-raw-transactions#testmempoolaccept): returns the results of mempool acceptance tests indicating if raw transaction (serialized, hex-encoded) would be accepted by mempool. **New in Dash Core 18.0.0**
-* [UTXOUpdatePSBT](core-api-ref-remote-procedure-calls-raw-transactions#testmempoolaccept): updates a PSBT with UTXOs retrieved from the UTXO set or the mempool. **New in Dash Core 18.0.0**
+* [UTXOUpdatePSBT](core-api-ref-remote-procedure-calls-raw-transactions#testmempoolaccept): updates a PSBT with data from output descriptors, UTXOs retrieved from the UTXO set or the mempool. **Updated in Dash Core 18.1.0**

 # [Utility RPCs](core-api-ref-remote-procedure-calls-util)

 * [CreateMultiSig](core-api-ref-remote-procedure-calls-util#createmultisig): creates a P2SH multi-signature address. **_Updated in Dash Core 0.17.0_**
-* [DeriveAddresses](core-api-ref-remote-procedure-calls-util#deriveaddresses): derives one or more addresses corresponding to an output descriptor. **New in Dash Core 18.0.0**
+* [DeriveAddresses](core-api-ref-remote-procedure-calls-util#deriveaddresses): derives one or more addresses corresponding to an output descriptor. **Updated in Dash Core 18.1.0**
 * [EstimateSmartFee](core-api-ref-remote-procedure-calls-util#estimatesmartfee): estimates the transaction fee per kilobyte that needs to be paid for a transaction to begin confirmation within a certain number of blocks and returns the number of blocks for which the estimate is valid. _Updated in Dash Core 0.15.0_
 * [GetDescriptorInfo](core-api-ref-remote-procedure-calls-util#getdescriptorinfo): analyses a descriptor. **New in Dash Core 18.0.0**
 * [SignMessageWithPrivKey](core-api-ref-remote-procedure-calls-util#signmessagewithprivkey): signs a message with a given private key.  *New in Dash Core 0.12.3*